Pylons/deform/docs/widget.rst

 exists.

-The only other real constraint of the deserialize method is that the ``serialize`` method must be able to re-serialize the return value of ``deserialize``.
+The only other real constraint of the deserialize method is that the ``serialize`` method must be able to reserialize the return value of ``deserialize``.

 The ``handle_error`` Method